katya-spasova/music_player/README.md

 # music_player

-    Note: music_player is still under development and is NOT working
+    Note: music_player is still under development and might not always work properly

 ## What is music_player?